 St. Louis, MO

-Home ► Personal Injury Lawyer – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Taxotere Lawsuit
+Home ► Personal Injury Lawsuit – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Taxotere Lawsuit

 Taxotere (active ingredient: docetaxel) is manufactured by Sanofi-Aventi and was first approved by the U.S. Food and Drug Administration in May 1996.
 Taxotere is used to treat an array of cancers but is most commonly prescribed to treat patients with locally advanced or metastatic breast cancer, which had progressed during anthracycline-based therapy or relapsed during anthracycline-based adjuvant therapy.
 The drug is also used as an adjuvant treatment in combination with doxorubicin and cyclophosphamide for individuals with operable node-positive breast cancer.
 Taxotere works in stopping the spread of cancerous cells by cutting off the dividing and multiplying of cells in and around a cancerous clump.
 Taxotere falls under a specific class of chemotherapy treatments called taxane drugs – made from plant alkaloids.